Public Enemies (2009 film): Historical accuracy

 Contrary to the film, "Pretty Boy" Floyd, full name Charles Arthur Floyd, was not shot in an apple orchard as suggested.
 After the death of John Dillinger, Pretty Boy Floyd became public enemy No. 1.
 Floyd was shot and killed three months later.
 The location of his death was in East Liverpool, Ohio in a cornfield.
 While Melvin Purvis was present at the time of Floyd's death he was one of several agents present at the time, Floyd died of two gunshot wounds.
 Floyd's last words are believed to have been "I'm done for; you've hit me twice."

 During a phone call with Hoover, Purvis requests assistance from experienced cops in the film, a decision that Hoover actually made on his own.
-In reference to Dillinger's escape from Crown Point, Mann said "[Dillinger] didn't take six or seven people hostage, he took 17 officers hostage with that wooden gun he had carved.
+In reference to Dillinger's escape from Crown Point, Mann said that "[Dillinger] didn't take six or seven people hostage, he took 17 officers hostage with that wooden gun he had carved.
 It wouldn't be credible if you put it in a movie, so we had to tone it down."
 In the course of Dillinger's 1933–34 crime spree, he is depicted as killing multiple people.
 Gorn writes that Dillinger himself "probably murdered just one man": William Patrick O'Malley, a cop who had been shot during a holdup in East Chicago, Indiana.

 Although Purvis was in charge of the Bureau of Investigation's office in Chicago as depicted in the film, fellow agent Samuel Cowley led the Dillinger investigation in its final months before Dillinger's death.
 In the film, Homer Van Meter and Baby Face Nelson are shot to death by Purvis after a vehicular pursuit from the Little Bohemia Lodge.
 Van Meter was actually killed by St. Paul police a few weeks after Dillinger's death.
 Nelson was killed on November 27, 1934, in a gunfight with Cowley.

 In the film, Dillinger and Purvis have a brief conversation in person while Dillinger is incarcerated.
 In reality, they came close to seeing each other, right before Dillinger died, but never actually exchanged words.
-In the film, Dillinger walks into the detective bureau of a Chicago police station unrecognized and asks an officer for the score of a baseball game being broadcast on the radio, something he actually did according to Mann and Depp.
-However, the game being broadcast is anachronistic for the time period.
+The scene of Dillinger walking into the detective bureau of a Chicago police station unrecognized and asking an officer for the score of a baseball game being broadcast on the radio was based on fact, according to Mann and Depp.
 Winstead hears Dillinger's last words – "Bye, bye, blackbird" – and later relays them to Frechette in the film.
 Burrough wrote that Dillinger's lips were reportedly moving just after he fell from being shot outside the Biograph Theater and that "Winstead was the first to reach him", but what he might have said is unknown.